muggy8/improbable/have-and-havenot/o3TDyzle.md

 I returned my gaze to the arena with the pointy-eared girl and the tailed boy just in time to catch them engaging each other again.

-The tailed boy continued to initiate the attack by jumping towards the girl while throwing a punch.
+The tailed boy reinitiated the fight again by jumping towards the girl while throwing a punch.

-She didn't react at all and just took the hit with her cheek.
+She didn't react at all and just took the punch to the face.

-The tailed boy's attack looked like it would have sent the pointy-eared girl flying but for some reason, she only slightlylost her footing, but overall, she didn't move much.
+The tailed boy's strike looked like it would have sent the pointy-eared girl flying but for some reason, she only slightly lost her footing, but overall, she maintained her stance.

 She stood her ground and grabbed the tailed boy's arm that was connected to her face.

-With a firm grip on her target, she started hitting the boy in rapid succession.
+With a firm grip on her target, she started hitting the boy in rapid succession with her other arm.

 The tailed boy made his best attempt to block her punches with his free hand but it didn't seem like it was working.